You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Cosopt is a drug marketed by Thea Pharma and is included in two NDAs.

 The generic ingredient in COSOPT is dorzolamide hydrochloride; timolol maleate.
 There are fifteen drug master file entries for this compound.
-Seventeen suppliers are listed for this compound.
+Sixteen suppliers are listed for this compound.
 Additional details are available on the dorzolamide hydrochloride; timolol maleate profile page.

 AI Deep Research